madrilene/lene.dev/src/pages/index.md

 layout: 'home'
 tools:
   title: Tools
   content: "These are some tools I work with or have worked with in the past.
 Bold indicates in most cases what I prefer, still use, or, in some cases, I am more proficient with.
-Strike through indicates.. well, nope.
-I don't want to work with that anymore, even though I have experience."
+Strike through indicates that even though I have experience, I'd rather not work with that anymore."
 learnings:
   title: My learning recommendations
   content: "I love good technical books and courses.
 I have taken a lot of courses and read a lot of books.
 I am not going to list thema ll, instead I share only what really made a difference for me.
 The following books and courses I really appreciate and recommend wholeheartedly to everyone who wants to learn frontend."